 - Cut blind cords or secure them out of reach.

-- Encourage clients to visit the Poisoning and Drug Information Centre PADIS
+- Encourage clients to visit the Poison and Drug Information Centre (PADIS).

 - Advise clients to NEVER leave their baby unattended in, around, or near water.
 Baby bath seats are not a substitute for adult supervision.
 Bath tub rings are not recommended.